-- 1. Recruit, hire, train, upgrade, and promote in all job classifications without regard to race, color, religion, ancestry, national origin, place of birth, age, gender, sexual orientation, gender identification, or disability; - 2.
+- 1. Recruit, hire, train, upgrade, and promote in all job classifications without regard to race, color, religion, ancestry, national origin, sex, sexual orientation, gender, gender identification, place of birth, age, or disability; - 2.
 Consider the principles of Equal Employment Opportunity and the intent to further the State's commitment to workplace diversity when making employment decisions; - 3.
-Ensure that all other personnel actions such as compensation, benefits, discipline, State-sponsored training, educational tuition assistance, and social and recreational programs are administered without regard to race, color, religion, ancestry, national origin, place of birth, age, gender, sexual orientation, gender identity, or disability; - 4.
+Ensure that all other personnel actions such as compensation, benefits, discipline, Statesponsored training, educational tuition assistance, and social and recreational programs are administered without regard to race, color, religion, ancestry, national origin, sex, sexual orientation, gender, gender identification, place of birth, age, or disability; - 4.
 Provide reasonable accommodations for qualified applicants and/or employees with disabilities that will enable them to perform essential job functions; - 5.
 Ensure that employees and applicants are not subjected to intimidation and/or harassment, retaliation, threats, coercion, or discrimination because they have filed a complaint, assisted or participated in an investigation or any other activity, or opposed any unlawful act or practice; - 6.
 Investigate claims of discrimination and unlawful harassment in the workplace; and - 7.
 Promote inclusion and diversity in all levels of the workforce.